 Study In Serbia

-- applied profession-oriented studies organized either at colleges of applied studies or at universities.
+• applied studies, organised either at colleges of applied studies or at universities.

 Serbia joined the Bologna Process in 2003 and thus initiated a gradual reform process, which received its legal support in 2005 by the adoption of a new Law on Higher Education.
 This law formally introduced the European Credit Transfer System, three-cycle system of study and diploma supplement.
 From 2007/08 all new students study under the new reformed study programmes at all higher education institutions.

 The three-cycle system of academic studies includes: